-Jordan's King Abdullah rejects Trump's 'Deal of the Century'
+King Abdullah prepared to reject Trump's 'Deal of the Century' if it penalises Jordan

 Jordan's King Abdullah has publicly slammed President Donald Trump's proposed "Deal of the Century", media reported this week, a US Middle East peace initiative that is expected to heavily favour Israel over the Palestinians.